-PERMAS is a general purpose software system to perform complex calculations in engineering using the finite element method (FEM).
+PERMAS is a general purpose software system to perform complex calculations in engineering using the finite element method (FEM), and to optimize the analyzed structures and models.
 It has been developed by INTES and is available to engineers as an analysis tool worldwide.